Course Start Date

 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled for Block Release on Monday, Tuesday and Wednesday from 8.00am - 4.30pm in Block J Welding Workshop.
+This course is currently scheduled on Tuesday and Wednesday from 5:30pm to 9:00pm.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES